eonist/SqliteEdit/README.md

 # NanoCMS

 ### Introduction:
-NanoCMS is a very simple app that can edit SQLite database's
+NanoCMS is a very simple Mac app that can edit SQLite database's

 ### Features:
 - Free and OpenSource